 Now, I want to state that while I enjoy a good pair of headphone cans, I am not what you would call an audiophile by any means.
 I don't have a multi-thousand dollar rig set up for music and audio, I don't have any experience in playing musical instruments, and I don't have other HiFi headphones like Grados, Sennheiser HDs, or even the popular Sony XM4 or Bose 700.
 The most expensive headphones I have, other than the AirPods Max, would probably be the older Bose QuietComfort 35 IIs that I bought during Black Friday in 2019.
 I compared the Bose QC 35 II to the AirPods Pro earlier this year, but it looks like I'll be using it once again to compare with Apple's new over-ear cans, which honestly, would be a better comparison anyway.

-I will be approaching this AirPods Max review as someone who was skeptical and wasn't planning to buy a pair.
+I'm approaching this AirPods Max review as someone who was skeptical and wasn't planning to buy a pair.
 I'm just a regular person who wants a good pair of headphones that are comfortable to wear while sitting at my desk and working on a computer for eight or more hours every day.
-I want headphones that have great noise cancellation so I can tune out all environmental distractions and focus on my work, but I can also filter noise in if I need to.
+I want headphones that have great noise cancellation so I can tune out all environmental distractions and focus on my work, but allow me to filter noise in if I need to.
 I want headphones that sound great and really bring out the music that I enjoy listening to.
-I also want headphones that work seamlessly with all of my iPhones, iPads, and Macs (and Apple TV and HomePods if I had any).
+I also want headphones that work seamlessly with my iPhone 12 Pro, 11-inch iPad Pro, and Macs (and Apple TV and HomePods if I had any).

 So do the AirPods Max live up to the hype?

-AirPods Max review: From the perspective of a regular person, not an audiophile
+AirPods Max: From the perspective of a regular person, not an audiophile

 For most of the week, I have headphones sitting on my head.
 I tend to prefer over-ear headphones over in-ear earbuds because they're more comfortable for me and usually do better at tuning out everything else around me, though AirPods Pro are quite impressive on that front.
 Here's what my typical day looks like with headphones.